emon1412/solace-assignment/README.md

 npm run prisma:generate
 npm run prisma:seed
 ```
-You can reset the database via.
-This will require you to migrate, generate, and seed again.
+You can reset the database using the following command.
+You will need to re-run the migration and seed commands after resetting.
 ```bash
 npm run prisma:reset
 ```